Dixie Dugan

 Dixie Dugan is best known as a long-running syndicated newspaper comic strip published from October 21, 1929 to October 8, 1966.
 The title character was originally modeled after 1920s film actress Louise Brooks and early stories followed Dixie's exploits as a Hollywood showgirl.

 Novels

-Dixie Dugan first appeared in two slightly risqué novels written by J. P. McEvoy, serialized in 1928-29 in the pages of Liberty.
+Dixie Dugan first appeared in slightly risqué novels written by J. P. McEvoy, serialized in 1928-29 in the pages of Liberty.
 McEvoy's novels were then published in book form by Simon & Schuster as Show Girl (1928) and Hollywood Girl (1929).
 In the first story, Dixie begins as a Broadway chorus girl, and in the second she moves to Hollywood.
+There is also a third Dixie Dugan novel, Society (1931) where Dixie mingles with high society.

 The stories combine romance, glamour and a bit of scandal as Dixie pursues a career in show business.
 The novel's illustrations by John H. Striebel show a strong resemblance between Dixie Dugan and 1920s film actress Louise Brooks, complete with Brooks' then-fashionable "helmet" hairdo.